A new way to unify all fermion and boson fields, including gravity: Internal spaces of second quantised fermion and boson fields

 \section{Internal spaces of second quantised fermion and boson fields}

+We shall need all the requirements of algebraic relations among fermion and boson fields derived in Sect.~\ref{internalspaces} in the next section~\ref{genaralalgebraicstructure}, which generalizes these requirements.

-This section overviews briefly (following several papers~ \cite{n2024NPB} and the references therein) the description of the internal spaces of the second-quantised fermion and boson fields as algebraic products of nilpotents and projectors, which are the superposition of odd and even products of $\gamma^a$'s.
+Sect.~\ref{internalspaces} overviews briefly (following several papers~ \cite{n2024NPB} and the references therein) the description of the internal spaces of the second-quantised fermion and boson fields as algebraic products of nilpotents and projectors, which are the superposition of odd and even products of $\gamma^a$'s.
+However, the new recognitions, some of them presented in~\cite{n2024NPB} and the others, which the author has later clarified, are presented.

 As explained in Sect.~\ref{grassmannclifford}, Eq.~(\ref{clifftheta1}), the Grassmann algebra offers two kinds of operators, $\gamma^a$'s and $\tilde{\gamma}^a$'s with the properties, Eq.~(\ref{gammatildeantiher})